 Competition and Business Strategy

-This track prepares students for careers analysing specific markets, firms’ strategic and operative decision-making, and regulation of firms and markets.
-These skills will be useful for strategic management of firms, consultancies, ministries and regulators.
+This track is targeted towards students who are interested in the interplay between producers, customers, and competitors – and how that ultimately determine the strategic behaviour of firms.
+The track enables students to analyse specific markets, firms’ strategic and operative decision-making, and the regulation of firms and markets.
+These skills will be valuable in the strategic management of firms, as well as for careers in consultancies, ministries and authorities.
 Topics include law and economics, retailing, outsourcing and industrial organization.

 Macroeconomics, Risk and Sustainability

-This track prepares students for careers in banks, other financial industry or large firms, ministries, central banks or international organisations.
+This track is targeted towards students who are interested in the big trends and the overall economy.
 Students study short-term or long-term performance in aggregate economies and the interaction between real and financial markets.
+The track prepares students for careers in banks and the financial industry, multinational companies, and in ministries, central banks or international organisations.
 Topics include monetary, international, resource and financial economics.

 The Economics major has three mandatory courses: